fieldtrip/website/development/project/checkconfig.md

 ## Relevant functions

-Overview of relevant functions (where checkconfig should be implemented
+Overview of relevant functions where checkconfig should be implemented:

 - preprocessing ------step1=done------
 - private/preproc (uses cfg.preproc)